WEDNESDAY 7 NOVEMBER

 Stretch your legs and discover all the research facilities at Wageningen Campus!
 We will take you on a surprising tour in which the latest developments and innovations of the WUR will be brought to light.

-This facility researches the shelf life of fresh food products and the possibilities for the use of robots in the agri-food sector.
+These facilities researches sustainable innovations and the shelf life of fresh food products and the possibilities for the use of robots in the agri-food sector.

 - Mild preservation of food products – High pressure processing